 Employees who have children living at home (who have not yet graduated from high school), can be invited to participate by providing the following information:

 It is important to let clients/customers know of any office closures and remind them that you are ready to assist them as they recover.
-To help clients with disaster recovery efforts, P&N provided clients with information and resources on topics such as employer sponsored disaster relief benefits, restoring technology, casualty losses and employee leave sharing.
-If you would like to share this information with clients, you may find updated resources at www.pncpa.com/resources/flood-impact/.
+To help clients with disaster recovery efforts, P&N provides clients with information and resources on topics such as employer sponsored disaster relief benefits, restoring technology, casualty losses and employee leave sharing.
+If you would like to share this information with clients, you may find updated resources at www.pncpa.com/insights.
 We will continue to add information and resources to this page as they become available.